 The Cattle Creek Bridge problem presented a timely opportunity for testing and refining Georadar's latest advances.
 All parties committed to a cooperative approach to the problem.
-Georadar deployed their technology under an Intellectual Property (IP) agreement with ODMR.
+Georadar deployed their technology under an Intellectual Property (IP) agreement with QDMR.
 In turn, QDMR's willingness to commit funds to trial the technology facilitated their access to the benefits of GPR for the Cattle Creek Bridge, and to subsequent testing work, subject to an IP agreement.
 Significant funds were also committed by the supplier of the bridge beams, which was keen to arrive at a cooperative and efficient solution to the defect problem.
 Additionally, the experience led quickly to improvements in the supplier's manufacturing processes.

-Overcoming difficulties
+Overcoming Difficulties

 The most important difficulty associated with the use of GPR to audit the Cattle Creek Bridge beams was the risk of failure, because the technology had not previously been used that way.
 All key stakeholders - the client, consultant, contractor and supplier - agreed to trials of the new technology because they accepted the need for judicious risk taking.
+They championed the innovation: QDMR Head Office was very keen to find an efficient solution to the beams problem and created the organisational conditions for innovation to succeed; QDMR Central Queensland Regional Office had networks in place that pointed to the potential value of GPR; and Georadar was the technical expert, with an international reputation for championing developments in GPR.